brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-1.md

 A few weeks ago, I [decided](/posts/2020/04/different-modes-different-code/) to launch public repositories of this site as it would be executed in its former [static site generators](https://staticgen.com) (SSGs),  [Hugo](https://gohugo.io) and [Gatsby](https://gatsbyjs.org).
 I hoped these would serve somewhat as a "[Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone)" in that all three would result in the same final site, so people interested in switching from one SSG to another could say, "Ah, yeah, I see: in *this* one you use *this* code to get there, and in the *other* one you use *that* code.
 That makes sense."

-Although I said at the time that I'd be wary about keeping those repos up to date with this one for more than just additional posts as they came along---*i.e.*, as opposed to making *configuration* changes---my challenge- and tinkering-loving brain wasn't having any of that.
+Although I said at the time that I'd be wary about keeping those repos up to date with this one for more than just additional posts as they came along --- *i.e.*, as opposed to making *configuration* changes --- my challenge- and tinkering-loving brain wasn't having any of that.

 Accordingly, when I enhanced this site's webmentions capabilities recently so that it now shows more kinds of webmentions, I couldn't resist doing the same for the other two repos.
 And, this past Saturday, I was able to post the necessary changes to them.